kevinherron/opc-ua-stack/README.md

 A high-performance and open-source OPC-UA stack implementation.

 Note: this is just a *stack* implementation (channels, serialization, structures, security).
-If you're looking to build a client or server, try the [OPC-UA SDK](https://github.com/digitalpetri/opc-ua-sdk).
+If you're looking to build a client or server, try the [OPC-UA Client SDK](https://github.com/digitalpetri/ua-client-sdk) or [OPC-UA Server SDK](https://github.com/digitalpetri/ua-server-sdk).

 Running the Example
 --------